social-science-data-editors/guidance/Requested_information_data.md

 If collecting data, consider early on the need to have just enough restrictions.
 - ICPSR, "[Recommended Informed Consent Language for Data Sharing](https://www.icpsr.umich.edu/icpsrweb/content/datamanagement/confidentiality/conf-language.html)"
 - EU's General Data Protection Regulation (GDPR), [Language on consent](https://gdpr-info.eu/art-7-gdpr/)

+Consider breaking your data archives into **manageable pieces**.
+For instance, raw data might be in a different location/repository/archive than the analysis data, even if you are providing access to both for the purpose of replication.
+Examples:

+- Clemens, Michael, 2017, "Raw scanned PDFs of primary sources for workers, wages, and crops", https://doi.org/10.7910/DVN/DJHVHB, Harvard Dataverse, V1